Many states are examining some of the harsh prison sentences that they

 to live, as well as being able to qualify for student loans.

-or other criminal offense, it is essential that you speak to an experienced
+criminal offense, it is essential that you speak to an experienced criminal defense attorney

 Often, law enforcement agencies will have committed substantial resources